Thamasb/battleships-game/README.md

 - I missed a few whitespaces and tabs, but I resolved them during the work.
 - At the end of the game, the final result was incorrect.
 However, I found the problem and fixed it.
 - I noticed that the last shot was missing from the table.
 I added it to the last table that displayed all the shots that were missed.
+- Because of parentheses the warning message at the beggining of the game didn't apper and the game is stopped.Howerver I found the problem and fixed it.

 ## Unsolved bugs
 No bugs remaining